chengr4/all-about-OS/06-07/README.md

 - New: The process is being created
 - Ready: the process is in the memory waiting to be assigned to a processor
 - Running: instruction are being executed by CPU
-- Waiting: the process is waiting for events to occur
+- Waiting: the process is waiting for events to occur (I/O request, time slice expired, fork a child, wait for interrupt)
 - Terminated: the process has finished execution

 ```mermaid